Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 Our collaborators: working together to make research happen

-National Institute for Health Research
+National Institute for Health and Care Research

-Also known as the research arm of the NHS, the NIHR’s mission is to improve the health and wealth of the nation through research.
-Here’s a snapshot of what they do and here is a more in-depth explanation of how research is organised and run in the UK.
+Here’s a snapshot of what the NIHR do and here is a more in-depth explanation of how research is organised and run in the UK.

-Clinical Research Networks (CRNs)
+Regional Research Networks (RRNs)

-Within the National Institute for Health Research (NIHR), 15 regional Clinical Research Networks (CRN’s) enable research to happen at a local level.
-HWHCT sit in the CRN West Midlands which is also the largest local network representing a population of 5.67 million.
+Within the NIHR there are 12 regional RRNs enabling research to happen at a local level.
+We sit in the West Midlands which is also the largest local network representing a population of 5.67 million.

-Clinical Research Network West Midlands (CRN WM)
+Regional Research Network West Midlands (RRN WM)

 This network helps to increase the opportunities for patients to take part in research studies and ensure that studies are carried out efficiently.